StrangeBeeCorp/docs/docs/thehive/administration/perform-initial-setup-as-admin.md

 Only proceed with this step if your trial period has expired and you have acquired a [valid license](../installation/licenses/about-licenses.md) to activate, or if you want to activate a valid license immediately.

-For detailed instructions, see [Activate a License](../installation/licenses/license.md).
+See [Activate a License](../installation/licenses/license.md) for detailed instructions.

 ## Step 4: Configure TheHive